HieJulia/cloudprojectaws/project/README.md

     + Cloudwatch event rule triggers the Lambda consumer based on schedule - 10 mins
     + Lambda consumer reads message from SQS - invoke woker for each message async
     +

++ Crawler is running on AWS EC2 instance to crawl NASDAQ and NYSE listed Wiki pages
+    + Data

+vo tay